jb790419/fithesis2c/README.md

 This is a fork of LaTeX style used for theses at [Masaryk University](http://www.muni.cz) (Brno, Czech Republic).

+## Status: IDLE

+I'm not willing to continue in development as I'm done with my schooling.
+Project works as is by now.
+You are free to [fork it](https://github.com/honzajavorek/fithesis2b-maple/fork).

 ## Installation

 Please follow instructions mentioned on sites about former versions of this style (see below).